 You can use this calculator to find out the minimum pricing of a product.

-If you do a calculation and the result isn't a whole number of pennies, you must round it up to the nearest whole number.
+If you do a calculation and the result is not a whole number of pennies, you must round it up to the nearest whole number.
 If you round it down, the price will be lower than the minimum.

 For example, a standard 750ml bottle of wine with an ABV of 12.5% would have a minimum unit price of £4.68 ¾ (£0.50 x 12.5 x 0.75).
 In this case, you must charge at least £4.69.

-Minimum unit pricing will be enforced by Licensing Standards Officers (LSOs), who are employed by local councils.
+Minimum unit pricing is enforced by Licensing Standards Officers (LSOs) who are employed by local councils.

 LSOs can be contacted through your local council.
-They can explain what minimum unit pricing will mean for your business and give guidance.
+They can explain what minimum unit pricing means for your business and give guidance.